Sending Events to Insights

 | sort @ts

 The Honeybadger Ruby gem does more than just send events when they occur in your app.
-When you enable Insights, you also enable automatic metric collection.
+You can also enable metric collection.
 Check out Collecting and Reporting Metrics for more information.

 Sending Rails Logs to Insights